CrunchyData/postgres-operator/docs/content/architecture/postgres-operator-containers-overview.md

 ### Backup and Restore

-* **pgBackRest** (crunchy-backrest-restore). pgBackRest is a high performance backup and restore utility for PostgreSQL.
-The crunchy-backrest-restore container executes the pgBackRest utility, allowing FULL and DELTA restore capability.
+* **pgBackRest** (crunchy-postgres-ha). pgBackRest is a high performance backup and restore utility for PostgreSQL.
+The crunchy-postgres-ha container executes the pgBackRest utility, allowing FULL and DELTA restore capability.

 * **pgdump** (crunchy-pgdump).
 The crunchy-pgdump container executes either a pg_dump or pg_dumpall database backup against another PostgreSQL database.